-Addressing imbalances in the North American and global carbon cycles requires a mix of options focused on reducing carbon emissions.
 Addressing imbalances in the North American and global carbon cycles requires a mix of options, no single option being sufficient, focused on reducing carbon emissions (Chapter 4 this report).
+Options focused on enhancing carbon sinks in soils and vegetation in North America can contribute

-Options focused on enhancing carbon sinks in soils and vegetation in North America can contribute as well, but the potential of these options alone is insufficient to deal with the magnitude of current imbalances in the North American carbon budget and their contributions to the global imbalance.
+Addressing imbalances in the North American and global carbon cycles requires a mix of options focused on reducing carbon emissions. as well, but the potential of these options alone is insufficient to deal with the magnitude of current imbalances in the North American carbon budget and their contributions to the global imbalance.